What do you want in a knife? Before you invest in a tool that might save your life, look around for a thorough

 I don’t baton firewood for knife testing.
 That activity relies more on technique than knife quality.
 In fact, if you know what you’re doing, you can baton firewood with a butter knife.
-I also don’t chop or hack wood with a knife – that’s a job for a hatchet or axe.
+I also don’t chop or hack wood with a knife – that’s a job for a hatchet or ax.

 I don’t routinely misuse knives as part of the testing process.
 There is no point in abusing a knife to failure, unless durability and toughness needs to be proven.

 I’ve been a cutlery enthusiast as long as I can remember, partially because I’ve been an outdoors guy for most of my life.
-IMO, you can’t have a good kitchen tool without considering your survival needs.
 Your knife may be the only tool you have in a survival situation, so I want to make sure you get a good one.